Janosik (TV series)

-Janosik - a Polish television series filmed in 1973, which premiered on TVP on July 26, 1974.
-It is about a famous Goral outlaw (named after, but not actually the legendary Slovak Juraj Jánošík) who in folk legends, like Robin Hood, steals money and goods from the rich and helps out the poor.
+Janosik is a Polish television series filmed in 1973 which premiered on TVP on July 26, 1974.
+It is about a famous Goral outlaw (named after Slovak Juraj Jánošík) who in folk legends, like Robin Hood, steals money and goods from the rich and helps out the poor.

-The series was directed by Jerzy Passendorfer, the screenplay was written by Tadeusz Kwiatkowski, the music was composed by Jerzy Matuszkiewicz and the photos made by Stefan Pindelski.
+The series was directed by Jerzy Passendorfer, the screenplay was written by Tadeusz Kwiatkowski, the music was composed by Jerzy Matuszkiewicz and the cinematography was by Stefan Pindelski.
 The series consist of 13 episodes, each lasting approximately 45 minutes.

 Plot

 The series takes place at the beginning of the 19th century in Podhale, in Poland under Austrian rule.

 Polish Góral Janosik is arrested for defending a peasant being flogged on the orders of an Austrian count.
-In the dungeons, he meets highwaymen and, together with them, organizes an escape, after which he joins the bandit group.
+In the dungeons, he meets highwaymen and, together with them, organizes an escape, after which he joins the bandit group and soon he becomes their leader.